Stargazing in Pembrokeshire

 Dark Sky Discovery sites

-Dark Sky Discovery have added 7 more Pembrokeshire sites to their database of great places to view the stars:
+Dark Sky Discovery has added 7 more Pembrokeshire sites to their database of great places to view the stars:

 - Garn Fawr National Trust car park (SA64 OJJ)